Johan Arneng

 Bo Johan Peter Arneng (born 14 June 1979) is a Swedish former professional footballer who played as a midfielder.
 He won two Allsvenskan titles, two Svenska Cupen titles, and two Norwegian Football Cup titles during a career that spanned between 1999 and 2014.
 A full international between 2004 and 2005, he won two caps for the Sweden national team.

 Club career

-After a spell with the Empoli FC's youth organization, Arneng began his senior career with Raufoss IL in the Norwegian Second Division.
+After a spell with Empoli FC's youth organization, Arneng began his senior career with Raufoss IL in the Norwegian Second Division.
 He signed with Vålerenga in 2002, and helped the team win the 2002 Norwegian Football Cup.
 After only one season in the Norwegian Premier Division, Arneng signed with Allsvenskan side Djurgårdens IF in 2003.
 While with Djurgårdens IF, he would go on and win the 2003 and 2005 Allsvenskan titles, as well as the 2004 and 2005 Svenska Cupen titles.
 In 2008, he left Sweden to yet again play in Norway, this time for Aalesund with which he ended up winning the 2009 Norwegian Football Cup.
 After three years in Norway, Arneng rounded off his career with stints with Syrianska and IK Sirius before retiring in 2014.